-This "rule of thumb" provides an idea of what the RX100 M4 can do for you with respect to close-up photos.
+This "rule of thumb" provides an idea of what the RX100 M4 can do for you with respect to close-up photos without using a close-up lens.
 For example, it allows you to take a "full-frame" photo of a rose flower or a small signposts with text, but not of small daisy blossoms or stamps.
 See the sample photos for examples (pages Close-Up Introduction and First Samples, Close-Up Samples and Close-Up Samples - Part 2; note that not all of them were taken at the closest possible distance).

 Using autofocus for close-ups can be a frustrating experience with the Sony RX100 M4, particularly afterwards when you look at your photos more closely and realize that the camera missed the target more than often.
-In the following, I present my approaches to getting more consistent and satisfying results for close-up photos.
+In the following, I present my approaches to getting more consistent and satisfying results for close-up photos using autofocus.

 Photos: Size of the Flexible Spot focus area for the RX100 M4 - it can be changed in three steps (L, M, S - from left to right); M corresponds more or less to the size for the RX100 M1

-With the Flexible Spot autofocus area, however, a new issue arises, when you do not set the center button to Standard, but assign a function to it (for the M1, this was the Focus Magnifier function, which I can assign to the Custom button on the M4).
+With the Flexible Spot autofocus area, however, a new issue arises, when you do not set the center button to Standard, but assign a function to it (for the M1, this was the Focus Magnifier function).
 Whenever you want to change the location of the Flexible Spot autofocus area, you have to enter the Fn menu and set the autofocus area to Flexible Spot once again in order to be able to move the autofocus area.
 This is cumbersome to say the least...

 Nevertheless, the Flexible Spot autofocus area seems to deliver usable focusing results.
 And on the RX100 M4 you can easily reset to position of the autofocus area by pressing the Custom button.